 Check Your Other Accounts

 So, was my Gmail account hacked along with my other e-mail accounts?
+Has my Facebook account been hacked?
 Make sure that you still have access to the E-mail account associated with your Spotify account.
 If you are using the same password, change it as soon as possible.
 Do so to any other online account that shares the same password as your Spotify account.

 If you are unable to access your E-mail address as well you may try to recover it.
 Check out our guides for Gmail and Yahoo.